linusmossberg/monte-carlo-ray-tracer/README.md

     "material": "one_sheet_hyperboloid",
     "XX": -1, "YY": 1, "ZZ": 1, "R": -1,
     "bound_dimensions": [1.0, 0.2, 0.2],
-    "origin": [0.3, 0.3, 0.125],
+    "position": [0.3, 0.3, 0.125],
     "scale": 0.025,
-    "orientation": { "axis": [1,0,0], "angle": 45 }
+    "rotation": [45, 0, 0]
   }
 ]
 ```

 Each surface has a `type` field which can be either `sphere`, `triangle`, `object` or `quadric`.
 All surfaces also has an optional `material` field, which specifies the material that the surface should use by material key string.

+All surface types can also be transformed using the optional `position`, `rotation` (degrees) and `scale` fields specified as xyz-vectors.
 The remaining fields are type specific.

 #### Sphere
-The sphere position is defined by the `origin` field, while the sphere radius is defined by the `radius` field.
+The sphere radius is defined by the `radius` field.

 #### Triangle
 The triangle is simply defined by its vertices, which is defined by the 3 vertices in the vertex array `vertices` in xyz-coordinates.
 The order of the vertices defines the normal direction.